wacncontent/CustomizeTool/addCommentOutput/articles/storage/storage-e2e-troubleshooting.md

 	AzCopy.exe /Source:http://<storageaccountname>.blob.core.chinacloudapi.cn/$logs /Dest:C:\Temp\Logs\Server /Pattern:"blob/2015/01/02" /SourceKey:<storageaccountkey> /S /V

-AzCopy is available for download on the [Azure Downloads](/downloads/) page.
-For details about using AzCopy, see [How to use AzCopy with Windows Azure Storage](/documentation/articles/storage-use-azcopy).
+AzCopy is available for download on the [Azure <!-- deleted by customization Downloads](/downloads/) --><!-- keep by customization: begin --> Downloads](http://www.windowsazure.cn/zh-cn/downloads/) <!-- keep by customization: end --> page.
+For details about using AzCopy, see [How to use AzCopy with Windows Azure <!-- deleted by customization Storage](/documentation/articles/storage-use-azcopy) --><!-- keep by customization: begin --> Storage](/documentation/articles/storage-use-azcopy/) <!-- keep by customization: end -->.

 For additional information about downloading server-side logs, see [Enabling Storage Logging and Accessing Log Data](http://msdn.microsoft.com/zh-cn/library/azure/dn782840.aspx#DownloadingStorageLogginglogdata).